sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

    For an on-premises SQL Server installation, Microsoft offers license assistance programs for current Oracle users, which can include free licenses to current Oracle customers.
 They can also subsidize the cost of the migration process.
 SQL Server licensing also includes all available features in the Enterprise Edition with no additional cost for each feature implemented.

    With an Azure SQL Database migration, as mentioned previously, reserved capacity and hybrid benefit are useful techniques to reduce pricing, particularly for SQL Server to Azure SQL Database migrations (like the Data Warehouse).
-Purchasing Azure SQL Database through the DTU model provides the most consistent budgeting.
+Purchasing Azure SQL Database through the vCore model provides the most consistent budgeting.

 9. Are there any Oracle features required by WWI for which SQL Server has no equivalent?